Cooper-hub/Repair-Person-Management-Application/README.md

 - Step 2: Download the source files and open the visual studio project
 - Step 3: Ensure all dependencies are correct
 - Step 4: Run program and enjoy

+Here is an instruction/demonstration video showing the code running: https://youtu.be/b7BrBOr3NtA